Dylan Schmidt: 2018–2021

+2022

 At the 2022 Rimini World Cup, Schmidt qualified for the individual final in first place.
 However, he landed his second somersault on the edge of the trampoline and had to conclude his routine early, finishing in last place.
 At the Coimbra World Cup, he won the gold medal in synchro with Reegan Laidlaw.
 At the 2022 World Championships in Sofia, Schmidt qualified for the individual final in first place.
 He then won the gold medal in the individual event by over two points ahead of France's Allan Morante.
 This was New Zealand's first world title in men's trampoline, and the first time since 2007 that a non-Chinese male athlete won the title.

+2023–2024

+Schmidt finished third in the individual event at the Santarem World Cup.
+Then at the Palm Beach World Cup, he won the silver medal behind China's Wang Zisai.
+He only finished 14th in the qualification round at the Varna World Cup and did not advance into the final.
+At the World Championships, he came off the trampoline during the qualification round and still advanced to the semi-finals, but he was eliminated in the semi-finals.

+In April 2024, Schmidt was selected to represent New Zealand at the 2024 Summer Olympics.

 Media

 Schmidt was a castaway on the 2022 series of the New Zealand reality television show Celebrity Treasure Island.
 He was eliminated in episode 15 but won $10,000 for Special Olympics New Zealand.